Samitkk18/samitkk18/README.md

 ### I'm a student
 - I'll be joining University of California San Diego for MSCS Fall'22
-- </> Im currtently learning DSA for interview prep
+- </> I'm currently learning DSA for interview prep
-- 🌱 I am currently working on ExploringML
+- 🌱 I'm currently working on ExploringML
 - 👯 I’m looking to collaborate on ML Projects
 - 🚗 I follow Formula 1 since '16 and almost never miss a race